After extensive efforts, the Australian Government has established a regime for Corporate Collective Investment Vehicles (CCIVs).

-In the next blog (Part 2), we will look more deeply into the CCIV structure and discuss how the operation of a CCIV works in practice.
+In the next insights (Part 2), we will look more deeply into the CCIV structure and discuss how the operation of a CCIV works in practice.
 But in the meantime, if you have any questions about CCIVs, or how you may adopt this kind of business please contact us and a member of our team will help answer your question.

 What do the legal requirements and obligations look like for CCIVs?

-In our previous blog (Part 1), we set out some of the key elements of Corporate Collective Investment Vehicles (CCIVs).
+In our previous insights (Part 1), we set out some of the key elements of Corporate Collective Investment Vehicles (CCIVs).
 In this update (Part 2), we will look at some of the fine detail on how the CCIV regime will operate.